WellspringChurchNC/mission/README.md

 ### The WHAT ... core concepts that define what we'll do to help people take their next step
-TBD ... things like ... our next steps (what should we do to put this into pracice)
+TBD ... things like ... our next steps (what should we do to put this into practice)